Yves852/modern-js-application/README.md

 ### About this version and repository
 Repository using Challenge Manager to work on enhancement with JS
 ### Changelog
 This project use now webpack :)
+And is checked with ESLint and Prettier :)